Optimising mental health and quality of life for Australia’s military personnel and veterans with PTSD

 PTSD is a seriously disabling condition which can cause high levels of distress, problems in relationships with family and friends, a reduced ability to work, as well as high long-term healthcare costs.

-We know prolonged exposure therapy is an effective treatment, but we also know that veterans may be unable to allocate the 10 weeks required for treatment.
+We know prolonged exposure therapy is an effective treatment, but we also know that current serving ADF and veterans may be unable to allocate the 10 weeks required for treatment.
 If we can achieve the same benefits in two weeks of intensive treatment, it will make prolonged exposure more accessible for those who need it.

 Who is conducting the RESTORE trial?